Nar Phu valley Trek Solo

 - Cotton pants or (loose jeans/khakis).

-- T-Shirts: Cotton for lower altitude walking. the synthetic is good above 2500m.
+- T-shirts: Cotton for lower altitude walking.
+The synthetic is good above 2500m.

 - Thermal Underwear: Synthetic polypropylene